int19h/jbomohi/dict/lerpoi/comments.md

 If not, I should post a definition which drops p2 and p3.
 Please say what you think of this definition.

+## 2014-01-13T09:25:13Z — Wuzzy (comment 873, on definition 44226)

+Strings don’t always represent something.

+This definition is almost fine, but the x3 place seems a bit misplaced.
+It implies that any string represents something, which is not the case in my understanding.